corey-richardson/course-progress-tracker/README.md

 # course-progress-tracker
 A Flask web application that can be used to track which courses and university modules I have completed and which I have yet to finish.
 It also features a 'learning log' where I can use a FlaskForm to create blog posts in order to record my progress.
+It includes user authentication for individual account tracking.

 ---